TheJacksonLaboratory/geneweaver-legacy/sample-configs/docker-configs/README.md

 Using Docker to deploy a Geneweaver stack can significantly reduce the amount of setup required to get a working installation running.

->Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries â€“ anything that can be installed on a server.
+>Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.

 ### Installation